-• Creating a black market for pet trafficking
+• Creating a black market for dogs, helping scammers and puppy mills

 What Are Pet Bans?